Connect with others who understand.

 Weighing Risks and Benefits of Highly Effective DMTs

-Like all medications, even those available over the counter, highly effective DMTs have both risks and benefits.
+Like all medications, including those available over the counter, highly effective DMTs have both risks and benefits.
 Safety concerns should be a key consideration when thinking about switching therapies.
-Additionally, every individual’s safety profile may change as they age, develop additional health conditions, or experience immune system changes.
-Researchers have found that the safety risks of certain therapies are likely to be greater as people age.
+Also, an individual’s safety profile may change as they age, develop other health conditions, or experience immune system changes.
+Researchers have found that the safety risks of certain MS medications are likely to be greater as people age.

-However, these risks must be carefully weighed against the benefit of reductions in the relapse rate and progression of MS. As immune cells attack the myelin (protective sheathe around nerves) of the brain and spinal cord, new lesions form and may result in worsening MS symptoms, more exacerbations, and disability progression.
+However, these risks must be carefully weighed against the benefit of reductions in the relapse rate and progression of MS. As immune cells attack the myelin of the brain and spinal cord, new lesions form and may result in worsening MS symptoms, more exacerbations, and disability progression.

 Through shared decision-making, you and your doctor will discuss these risks and benefits.
 Your role is to share your goals, preferences, and priorities for the doctor to take into account.